Project

 Currently, much of the seafood sold in the US is caught domestically but shipped abroad for processing.
 The FISH project aims to re-shore seafood processing, thus reducing the risk of food contamination and spurring economic growth.
 The estimated economic impact of the FISH project amounts to $20B within 5-10 years.
-The developments from this project have potential for application in the meat, plastics, and textile industries as well.
+The developments from this robotics project have potential for application in the meat, plastics, and textile industries as well.

 Re-shore seafood processing through the development of a multi-use robot station that can handle fish and operate in a constrained, collaborative environment.

-Technical Approach
+Automated Seafood Processing Technical Approach

 The multi-use robot station will include the development of: